-To make Klumsy Kat more 3-dimensional and truly unique — as the only cat who’d prefer playing with AM to wanting to kill him — she got a makeover: first, KK became a she; next — as when Stupid Mouse became Aspie Mouse — her former “stupid look” of one eye up, one eye down was replaced by having one “lazy eye” to help explain coordination issues; then she’s made deaf, as all-white cats usually are, and she was all-white originally.
+To make Klumsy Kat more 3-dimensional and truly unique — as the only cat who’d prefer playing with AM to wanting to kill him — she got a makeover: first, KK became a she; next — as when Stupid Mouse became Aspie Mouse — her former “stupid look” of one eye up, one eye down was replaced by having one “lazy eye” to help explain coordination issues; then she’s made deaf, as all-white cats usually are (she was always all-white).
 Also, her front paws were de-clawed, an all too-often procedure done to keep cats from scratching the furniture, usually with bad psychological and even physical problems resulting for the cat.
 Finally, she likely also has Autism, helping explain her “unexpected” behavior of not wanting to kill mice or birds.

-Yet all isn’t well despite this apparent compatibility.
+Despite her apparent compatibility with the Coppola family, Klumsy Kat (or KK) ends up in trouble.
 When Klumsy Kat gets anxious, she causes a lot of upheaval: breaking things, interrupting meal preparation and other activities.
-Anxiety leading to upheaval is quite widespread in society, but especially for those with Autism.
-Finally, when the Coppola’s realize Claire is allergic to cats — especially Klumsy Kat — they choose to get rid of her, much to Aspie Mouse’s (and everyone else in the house’s) dismay.
+Anxiety leading to upheaval is quite widespread in society, but especially pervasive for those with Autism.
+This is where Aspie Mouse comes in: he helps KK find ways to reduce her anxiety, which reduces her clumsiness.
+However, when Gloria Coppola discovers that Claire is allergic to cats — at least to Klumsy Kat — they get rid of her, much to Aspie Mouse’s (and everyone else in the house’s) dismay.

 Questions for Thought/ Discussion: Ch.
 F, ” Klumsy Kat, But Only When Anxious “